Port Dalhousie Carousel

 - Item Type

-Published by the City of St. Catharines Parks & Recreation Department & Adfactor Postcards, Toronto.
+Published by the City of St. Catharines Parks & Recreation Department and Adfactor Postcards, Toronto.

 The Carousel was manufactured by Charles I.D.
 Looff in approximately 1905 in Riveside Rhode Island.
 It was purchased second hand from Hanlan's Point/Scarborough Beach in Toronto and moved to the park in 1921.